New Mong

-An alternative to the RPA (Romanized Popular Alphabet system of Smalley, Bertrais and Barney, 1953), the aim was to create a script for Mong/Hmong/Miao visually related to other Southeast Asian scripts.
+This is an alternative to the RPA (Romanized Popular Alphabet system of Smalley, Bertrais and Barney, 1953).
+The aim was to create a script for Mong/Hmong and possibly Miao, visually related to other Southeast Asian scripts.

 Notable features